shrish346/galactic-collision/README.md

 # galactic-collision

-This is made by Chaemin and Shrish.
+This is made by Chaemin Lee and Shrish Kumar.